 If you have experienced your own “Wow, it went by so fast” moment then you get it

-But this morning’s emotions showed no mercy in reminding me that nothing lasts forever.
-Every parent, at some point, will have this feeling when their kids’ activities come to an end.
+But this morning’s emotions showed no mercy, reminding me that nothing lasts forever.
+Every parent, at some point, will have this feeling when their kids’ activities end.
 You understand if your “Wow, it went by so fast” moment has already come.
 If not, trust me, it will come — and you will remember reading this.

-As he put on his varsity jacket to leave for school, I held the door open for him.
+As he put on his varsity jacket to leave for school, I opened the door.
 He was one foot out but stopped, turned back, and hugged me.
 It was a long hug.
 “Thank you for everything you have done for me for hockey and all my sports,” he said.

-Oh No — here come those bricks again…As he pulled away to leave, I tried to say “You’re welcome” but it was one of those moments where your mouth doesn’t work, and a mumbling sound came out.
+Oh No — here come those bricks again…As he pulled away to leave, I tried to say, “You’re welcome,” but it was one of those moments where your mouth didn’t work, and a mumbling sound came out.
 I quickly shut the door so he wouldn’t see the look in my eyes.

 I am sure he knew why I shut the door fast, but I felt terrible that I had not replied to his heartfelt words.
 So, I gathered myself and re-opened the door.
 He was in the driveway now but turned around and looked back again.
 “You’re welcome!”
 I shouted.

 He smiled.
 I smiled back.
 I was content…for now.
 But I’m no fool.
 I have been down this road before when my daughter graduated high school.
 This is just the beginning of the end.
-And I know there are many more bricks waiting for me in the months ahead.
+And I know many more bricks await me in the months ahead.